 Bactrocera dorsalis (Oriental fruit fly), Bactrocera zonata (peach fruit fly) and Ceratitis capitata (Mediterranean fruit fly) belong to the Tephritidae or 'fruit fly' family.
-The fruit fly species assessed here have been grouped together because of their related biology and taxonomy, on the basis of which they are considered to pose a similar risk, and to require similar mitigation measures.
+The fruit fly species assessed here have been grouped together because of their related biologies and taxonomies, on the bases of which they are considered to pose similar risks, and to require similar mitigation measures.
+In this assessment, the term 'fruit flies' is used to refer to these three species.
+Scientific names are used when the information refers to an individual species.

-All three fruit fly species have been assessed previously in a number of existing import policies, for example, in the import policies for mangoes from Taiwan (Biosecurity Australia 2006b), India (Biosecurity Australia 2008a), Pakistan (Biosecurity Australia 2011b), Indonesia, Thailand and Vietnam (Department of Agriculture and Water Resources 2015), longan and lychee fruit from China and Thailand (DAFF 2004a), mangosteen from Thailand (DAFF 2004b), lychee from Taiwan and Vietnam (DAFF 2013), table grapes from China (Biosecurity Australia 2011a), Chile (Biosecurity Australia 2005b) and India (Australian Government Department of Agriculture and Water Resources 2016), sweet orange from Italy (Biosecurity Australia 2005a) and truss tomato from the Netherlands (DAFF 2003).
+All three fruit fly species have been assessed previously in a number of existing import policies, for example, in the import risk analyses for mangoes from Taiwan (Biosecurity Australia 2006b), India (Biosecurity Australia 2008a), Pakistan (Biosecurity Australia 2011b), Indonesia, Thailand and Vietnam (Department of Agriculture and Water Resources 2015), longan and lychee fruit from China and Thailand (DAFF 2004a), mangosteen from Thailand (DAFF 2004b), lychee from Taiwan and Vietnam (DAFF 2013), table grapes from China (Biosecurity Australia 2011a), Chile (Biosecurity Australia 2005b) and India (Australian Government Department of Agriculture and Water Resources 2016), sweet orange from Italy (Biosecurity Australia 2005a) and truss tomato from the Netherlands (DAFF 2003).
 In these existing policies, the unrestricted risk estimate for fruit flies was uniformly assessed as not achieving the ALOP for Australia, such that specific risk management measures are required for these pests.